Day Surgery Center

 - Upon arrival to Day Surgery, please check in with the receptionist at the

-while in the waiting area.
+the waiting area.

 - You will be taken to the pre-operative area and provided with a personal